Get Out (song): Background and release

-The song is the band's newest release of material, two years after the release of the fifth and final single, "Bury It", from their sophomore album released in September 2015, Every Open Eye.
+The song was the band's newest release of material, two years after the release of the fifth and final single, "Bury It", from their sophomore album released in September 2015, Every Open Eye.

 One day prior, Chvrches wiped all of their social media accounts, before posting a video that features frontwoman Lauren Mayberry drawing a heart on a bathroom mirror using a lipstick and then crossing it out, and was captioned "Get In".
 It also features a snippet of the song's instrumental, which was listed as "Get Out" if played on Shazam.
 Mayberry shared the same video to her personal Instagram account, with the hashtag "#CHV3".
-The song was also teased via Facebook Messenger, a message with the cover art was sent after replying the phrase "Get In".
+The song was also teased via Facebook Messenger.
+A message with the cover art was sent after replying the phrase "Get In".
 They posted a second teaser the day after, with a caption revealing the premiere on BBC Radio 1 at 7:30 pm.

 The song is a collaboration with Grammy-winning producer Greg Kurstin.
 "Working with Greg was so different to what we'd done before, but it also felt so comfortable and like he'd been in our band forever," the band said in a statement.
 "He doesn't try to make you write a certain kind of song.
 He just listens and then Jedi puppet masters the best work out of you.
 The opening synth riff of 'Get Out' was the first thing to emerge on our first day in the studio with him."